 This afternoon, Enron Corp. announced that it had reached an agreement with EnerCom to purchase up to 80 percent of Enron’s equity interests in its assets outside of North America and Europe.
 Under the terms of the agreement, a new company named Enron International (EI) will be formed, and the CEO will be Joe Sutton, currently, Vice Chairman of Enron.

-This transaction is a bold strategic realignment of resources that will provide new opportunities for Enron Corp. and EI to take full advantage of their respective strengths on behalf of their employees, customers, clients, and shareholders.
-The decision by Enron to monetize its assets reflects a strategy that it has successfully pursued in the U.S. and Europe.
-The deal will unleash an enormous amount of capital to invest in developing Enron’s new lines of business in the areas of energy services, communications and on-line trading

-While technically a new company, Enron International will enjoy the advantage of starting with an attractive portfolio of energy transportation, generation and distribution assets, as well as a world-class management team and employees, who developed the international operations.
-The new company is strategically positioned in international markets and has a commitment to invest more financial resources to grow the business to higher levels.
+While technically a new company, Enron International will enjoy the advantage of starting with an attractive portfolio of energy transportation, generation and distribution assets, as well as a world-class management team and group of employees that have developed the international operations.
+The new company is strategically positioned in international markets and is committed to further developing its presence in the markets in which it will operate. .
 EI core objectives are to:

 provide affordable, clean energy to its customers